tensorlakeai/inkwell/README.md

 Tensordoc is a modular Python library for extracting information from documents.
 It is designed to be flexible and easy to extend, with a focus on document layout detection, OCR, and table detection.

-You can easily swap out components of the pipeline, and add your own implement new detectors, using your own fintuned models or a cloud-based API.
+You can easily swap out components of the pipeline, and add your own components, using custom models or a cloud-based API.

 ## Installation